 Rezi

-- AI Job Search – organize your job search in one place.
-Browse job listings based on title and location.
-Rezi’s job aggregation API pulls job listings from ATS-hosted career sites.
+- AI Job Search — organize your search in one place and browse listings by title and location.
+Rezi's job aggregation API pulls listings from ATS-hosted career sites.

-- AI Cover Letter Writer – generate a personalized cover letter by entering your role, company name, key skills, and more.
-If you’ve created a resume with Rezi, the cover letter will be tailored based on both your input and resume details.
+- AI Cover Letter Writer — generate a personalized cover letter from your role, company name, and key skills.
+If you've built a resume with Rezi, the cover letter is tailored using both your input and your resume.

-- AI Resignation Letter Writer – automatically generate a resignation letter customized to your situation.
+- AI Resignation Letter Writer — generate a resignation letter customized to your situation.

 Jobscan